Dannyj1/mistral-java-client/README.md

 // Get a list of available models
 List<Model> models = client.listModels().getModels();

 // Loop through all available models and print their ID.
-The id can be used to specify the model when creating chat completions for (Model model :models) {
+The ID can be used to specify the model when creating chat completions for (Model model :models) {
   System.out.println(model.getId());
 }